IN THE MOUNTAINS OF FIRE

 “Mules,” Kiril mutters, sweat running in her eyes so that she can hardly open them.
 “More likely they ride mules up here.”

 I stare at her.
 Then at the pink sandstone that she leans against.
 Then she pushes herself away from that rough comfort with the rest of us, and we run once more, half in a stupor.
 I doubt she even knew what she just said.

 Has anybody ever analyzed the mineral content of this wasteland?
-Magentine loses controllability, the smaller the particle.
+The smaller the particle of magentine, the less controllable.
 Could it actually mingle in with miles and miles of sedimentary rock—in a wartorn land like this?
 No wonder the Charadoc has grown so haunted!

 Time crawls on, as inexorably as the treads of Soskia Peshawr’s machines.
 Every time we try to rest we hear them again.
 The sunset-colored landscape briefly luminesces as the real sun sets, and we rest our pain against the sight, trying to think of peaceful times and places, anywhere but here.

 * * *

 (The sunset waters look so peaceful, like innocent schoolboys who swear that they would never misbehave, not in a million years, that ol’ storm from days before (and the brief but very wet squall that we got through earlier today) must have come from some other quarter.
 So now, after my Sunday prayers, I turn to the cabin and light lamps with that combustor-power that God gave me, and Jake hangs one on a hook above a chair, out on the deck beside the cabin, making a ring of golden glow right there.
 As we do this Don brings out the scissors.